Application

 Applicants, both foreign and Italian, must either already hold a bachelor's degree or expect to obtain one by December 31, 2025

-Besides meeting the curricular requirements, in case of doubts on the personal preparation resulting from the analysis of the curriculum vitae and/or from the Bachelor's graduation mark, candidates could be invited to an online interview (in English).
+Besides meeting the curricular requirements, in case of doubts on the personal preparation resulting from the analysis of the marks obtained in courses belonging to the scientific-disciplinary sectors lilsted above, candidates could be invited to an online interview (in English).

 1. computer science, mathematics, and statistics (INF/01, MAT/01-/09, SECS-S/01, SECS-S/06);